 · Senior Director – Intellectual Portfolio – #1898– Northern NJ – Give strategic direction to the generic business by identifying and executing IP driven opportunities and with respect to product selection, suggesting new areas to venture from an IP perspective, performing IP risk analysis and providing FTO clearance on product development strategies for the US, EU, Canada markets

-· Business Development – #1913 – Northern NJ – Two Openings for leading Managed Markets/Market Access Agency: (1) East Coast and (2) West Coast – Open doors with pharma and bio-tech companies’ Market Access/Managed Care/Marketing teams for this Agency’s range of services.
-Prior BD experience with pharma clients is required; Market Access and/or Oncology experience a plus.
+· Business Development – #1913 – Remote – Leading Managed Markets/Market Access Agency– Open doors with pharma and bio-tech companies’ Market Access/Managed Care/Marketing teams for this Agency’s range of services.
+Prior BD experience with pharma clients is required; Market Access and/or Oncology experience is required.

 - Senior Account Executive– #1910 – Northern NJ– The Senior Account Executive (SAE) will implement/manage client projects and assure timely, high quality client deliverables.
 The SAE manages the project life cycle, using approved techniques and tools to achieve milestones and deliver results.
 The SAE drives the daily activities of the project, communicating with key internal service delivery personnel, as well as managing scope change and timeline inhibitors and is responsible for implementing projects in such a way as to promote and assist the success and profitability of all support projects.
 The SAE will report directly to the Account Supervisor, and is responsible for completing work accurately to execute projects according to an established project plan and timeline.